 Watering and Mulching

-Continue to water established plants deeply for the balance of the summer and into fall and be sure that if mulch you added at the beginning of the summer is getting thin, add more to keep the moisture you are applying in the ground.
+Continue to water established plants deeply for the balance of the summer and into fall.
+Check the mulch you added at the beginning of the summer, and if it is getting thin, add more to keep the moisture you are applying in the ground.

-We have a good selection of trees and shrubs for fall planting in stock now.
+We have a very large selection of trees and shrubs for fall planting in stock as always.
 If you want to get a jump start and plant now, just be sure to keep the plant moist for the rest of the summer and into the fall.
 Water it once a day after you plant for the first week and then every two to three days for the balance of the season and it will do well.

 Fall fertilizing should be done in September.
 The weather will be cooler and the days shorter so even when we get some warm days the heat does not last as long.
 This is the time for fall fertilizing.
 Trees and shrubs will benefit from a balanced fertilizer.
 Citrus should be fertilized with a citrus ferilizer.

 When fertilizing, water the plant the day before very well.
 Then fertilize the following day and water in well.
 Never fertilize a dry plant.
 It will burn it and can possibly kill it.

 Grass seed for lawns or pasture or overseeding should be done in late August or September.
 Get it planted while it is still warm but not baking hot.
 The seed will germinate quickly and it will need to be kept moist while it gets established.
 Don’t wait too late in the season or it won’t get well enough established before the winter and may have a tough time getting through the winter.
 I’m ordering new stock of grass seed which should be in next week, so we will have a good supply for all planting needs.

 We will start getting winter vegetables and winter annuals in September.
 Watch the weather.
 If it’s too warm it will cause them to bolt.
 But get them in early in the fall so that they get developed and start producing for you before it gets cold.

 If you would like us to special order items for you that we may not have in stock, we can do that.
 We do need payment in advance on all special orders.